 Installing Coolify on a Raspberry Pi 5

-I did try Portainer before and I think it was pretty much working but somehow I never really used it and eventually just shut it down.
-Maybe this will work better?
+I tried Portainer at some point and it was fine, but somehow I never reached for it and eventually shut it down.
+Maybe this one will stick.

 Install Raspberry Pi OS

-Once it's booted up it you can ssh to username@raspberrypi.local.
+Once it boots you can SSH in via username@raspberrypi.local.

 Install Coolify